Inventis/Ext.ux.grid.ButtonColumn/README.markdown

 ## Info

-This is a user extension for ExtJS 3, you can download ExtJS at [sencha.com](www.sencha.com/products/extjs/) Ext.ux.grid.ButtonColumn is a user extension that implements Ext.Button components placed in a grid row and supplements the Ext.grid.ActionColumn.
+This is a User Extension for ExtJS 3, you can download ExtJS at [sencha.com](www.sencha.com/products/extjs/) Ext.ux.grid.ButtonColumn is a user extension that implements Ext.Button components placed in a grid row and supplements the Ext.grid.ActionColumn.
 I've had several client cases that required an actual button in a grid cell instead of a clickable image or icon.
 From a usability standpoint this is a little more intuitive but be aware that this might have a serious impact